sgod1/instana-agent-install-helm/README.md

 **Cluster names in configuration**<br/>
 Scripts take optional `cluster` argument.<br/>

-Optional `cluster` argument is a logical key for the target cluster reference in configuration.<br/>
+Optional `cluster` argument is a logical key for the target cluster configuration.<br/>

 When ommitted, default is `default_cluster` key.<br/>